pmadhyastha/multimodal_comprehension/code/README.md

 First, we will start with preprocessing:

 We start from EEG data, please look at section a in data/README.md fordetails relating to the EEG data.
-We are following [ref] for the preprocessing (this is a standard pre-processing technique ).
+We are following Zhang et al., 2021 (https://royalsocietypublishing.org/doi/abs/10.1098/rspb.2021.0500) for the preprocessing (a standard pre-processing pipeline).
+The EEG data can be found on osf (LINK ID TO ADD).
 Please follow preprocessing scripts below:
   - `preprocessing_audio.m & preprocessing_video.m`:
-  - These are Matlab scripts for EEG preprocessing,

-Then we will

-preprocessing_generate_eventlist.py: scripts generating eventlists described above

-supplementary scripts are provided in folderX, note that there this doesn't have sufficient documentation, but it was mostly used for data wrangling. preprocessing_variables.py: adding design matrix to the EEG data (in lmer folders) for analysis in R LIMO_variables.py: LIMO package in Matlab was used at one point to identify time window associated with surprisal.
-This script generate variables for that analysis. audio_lmer.R: statistical analysis and plotting in R
+  - These are Matlab scripts for EEG preprocessing.
+It carries out steps including: 1. getting channel locations; 2. assigning eventlists (created by preprocessing_generate_eventlist.py), 3. assigning binlisters, 4. extracting epochs, 5. filtering, 6. cleaning epochs, 7. running ICA, 8. removing noise components (following https://labeling.ucsd.edu/tutorial), 9.
+Artifact rejection: moving window peak to peak, 10.
+Artifact rejection: step-wise, 11. calculate averaged ERP
+  - Note that step 6 and 8 are conducted manually.
+  - Requirement: MATLAB, EEGlab (https://eeglab.org) and ERPlab (https://erpinfo.org/erplab).

+Then we will manually extract mean ERP amplitude in 300-500ms (N400) and -100-0ms (baseline) using ERP measurement tool in ERPlab.
+The data is saved as csv file, and can be found in data/data_*/lmer/ folders.
+We followed Zhang et al., 2021 and we did not remove baseline during the epoching (s4), but rather extracted baseline ERP amplitude and included it in subsequent LMER analysis.

+We then used preprocessing_variables.py to add design matrix to the ERP data for analysis in R. The output is in data/data_*/lmer/300-500ms_info.csv.
+Note that the design matrix is created with a series of scripts that broadly merge word by word quantifications from different sources.
+As each script was tailored for individual needs, they are without sufficient documentations.
+Please find the scripts in code/supplementary_scripts/.

+Finally, we used audio_lmer.R to analyse the 300-500ms_info.csv, conducting statistical analysis and plottings